cantikapf/IR-study-companion/_chapters/021-international-political-economy/040-GATT.md

 ## Core Principles of the WTO

-The World Trade Organization is guided by two core principles that shape its approach to facilitating international trade: market liberalism and non-discrimination.
+The World Trade Organization is guided by two core principles that shape its approach to facilitating **international trade**: market liberalism and non-discrimination.

 Market liberalism is the belief that an open, liberal international trade system leads to greater prosperity and improved living standards globally.
 This principle posits that removing barriers to trade allows countries to capitalize on their comparative advantages in production, enabling resources to be allocated more efficiently worldwide.
 Market liberalism has been a foundational philosophy underlying the multilateral trading system since the General Agreement on Tariffs and Trade (GATT).

-The principle of non-discrimination seeks to provide equal trading opportunities for WTO members.
+The principle of non-discrimination seeks to provide equal trading opportunities for **WTO members**.
 Several key tenets support non-discrimination:

 - Most Favored Nation (MFN): Under MFN, if a WTO member provides a trade concession or advantage to one member, it must provide the same treatment to all other WTO members.
 This promotes equal trading rights.